2 people killed and 5 wounded in shooting near Los Angeles | Law-Order

 - United States

-No arrests have been mad and a description of the shooter, or shooters, was not available.
+No arrests have been made and a description of the shooter, or shooters, was not available.

 Four male victims who were shot and wounded were taken to the hospital, one in critical condition and the three others with minor injuries, the Los Angeles County Fire Department said.